actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 1. Write more tests (if you're into React 😉)
 2. Remove the (admittedly stringent) thresholds or lower them to make the workflow pass

+## Cleanup

+Once you are done with this part of the workshop, go back into your branch protection rule and remove it or set the **Enforcement Status** to **Disabled**.
+This will ensure it does not interfere with the next parts of the workshop.

 ## Conclusion